v13abh/ansible-fedora24-config/README.md

     git clone git://github.com/v13abh/ansible-fedora24-config

-Next, we need to install python2-dnf so that Ansible will play nice with DNF:
+Next, we need to install python2-dnf so that Ansible will play nice with DNF and we also install Ansible:

-    sudo dnf install python2-dnf -y

-Finally, we need to install Ansible:

-    sudo dnf install ansible -y
+    sudo dnf install python2-dnf ansible -y

 ### Deploy